silexlabs/cloud-explorer/README.md

 }
 ```

-Note that you can also precise the iframe element id that will be used by Cloud Explorer:
+Note that you can also precise the iframe element id that will be used by Cloud Explorer.
+If not specified, one will be automatically generated.
 ```
 (...)
 		<iframe id="ce-js"